-- Gain leadership support through collaborating on a migration path.
+- Gain leadership support through collaboration on a migration path.
 Create user stories that encourage Cloud Identity services to improve user experience and business processes.
 Capture these in a business case.
 Align your business case with your agency’s zero trust architecture initiative.

 - Document your plan in a strategy and policy.

 - Understand unique Cloud Identity architecture considerations across identity management, credential management, access management, governance, and federation.

 - Test and deploy identity automation.